tanujtinish/SearchEngie-CSE272-UCSC/README.md

 # SearchEngie-CSE272-UCSC

 Tanuj Gupta:

-Code: Github
+How To Run:

 A) Design decisions and high-level software architecture

-Teck Stack
+Tech Stack:
 The language used: java
 Project management tool: maven IDE: Intellij
 Version control: Github
 Programming tools or libraries
 Lucene version 9.1.0 ->
 Lucene-core, lucene-analyzers-common, lucene-queryparser

-Design decisions and high-level software architecture The program is written following object-oriented principles to make it more manageable and readable.
+Design decisions and high-level software architecture:
+The program is written following object-oriented principles to make it more manageable and readable.
 The program is divided into seven packages:
 1. Parsing:
    This package parses query, document, and relevance file.
 To hold different properties of each query and document, I have created two classes(value objects), namely ParsedDocument and ParsedQuery